ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing.<br>
     Example: <code>emacs --version</code> and <code>emacs -nw</code>.<br>
     URL: <a href="https://www.gnu.org/software/emacs/">https://www.gnu.org/software/emacs/</a><br>
+    Warning: Only the most recent version of this software will be kept.<br>
   Versions: 25.3, 26.1, 26.2, <em>26.3</em><br>
   </dd>